 Any country’s economic and financial situation is directly tied to its growth quantification.
-Because AI has so much potential in practically every industry, it has a lot of potentials to improve people’s economic health and the economic health of a country.
+Because AI has so much potential in practically every industry, it has a lot of potential to improve people’s economic health and the economic health of a country.

 The AI algorithm is now being used in the management of equity funds.
-When determining the optimal approach to handle funds, an AI system could consider a large number of variables.
+When determining the optimal approach to handling funds, an AI system could consider a large number of variables.
 It would outperform a human supervisor.

 In the world of finance, AI-driven tactics are set to disrupt traditional trading and investing practices.
 It could be disastrous for some fund management organizations that cannot afford such facilities, and it could have a large-scale impact on business because the choice would be made quickly and abruptly.